About

 The targeted degradation of proteins is of utmost importance for the well-being of our cells and thus for the entire organism.
 Damaged proteins must be recognized and removed to prevent collateral damage.
 In addition, proteins must be removed in a targeted manner in order to allow the activation, but also the deactivation of cellular signal transduction pathways.
 Defects in the targeted degradation of proteins can result in diseases such as cancer and neurodegeneration.

 Our Special Research Program, SFB F79, is funded by the Austrian Science Fund (FWF) with contributions by the German Research Foundation (DFG).
 The Program grew out of the Ubiquitin Club, a group of scientists at the Vienna BioCenter fascinated by the ubiquitin protein and its many cellular functions.
-In the expanded collaborative research program scientists from Max Perutz Labs, University of Vienna, Medical University of Vienna, CeMM, GMI, IMBA and IMP from Vienna as well as IMB in Mainz join forces to discover mechanism of targeted protein degradation, and how this process can be manipulated.
+In the expanded collaborative research program scientists from Max Perutz Labs, University of Vienna, Medical University of Vienna, CeMM, GMI, IMBA and IMP from Vienna as well as MDC in Berlin join forces to discover mechanism of targeted protein degradation, and how this process can be manipulated.

 Ubiquitin-proteasome system